Song to the Auspicious Cloud: Second version (1921–1928)

-It was replaced by the current national anthem of the Republic of China, which is also the Kuomintang party anthem, in 1928, as a result of the Northern Expedition from 1926 to 1928 and the overthrow of the government.
-However, during the Second Sino-Japanese War, several collaborationist governments established by the Japanese army, such as the Provisional Government of the Republic of China and the Reformed Government of the Republic of China, also used this anthem, as these governments recommissioned all the old republican national symbols before the Kuomintang came to power in 1928.
+It was replaced with the current national anthem of the Republic of China, which is also the Kuomintang party anthem, in 1928, as a result of the Northern Expedition from 1926 to 1928 and the overthrow of the government.
+However, during the Second Sino-Japanese War, several collaborationist governments established by the Japanese army, such as the Provisional Government of the Republic of China and the Reformed Government of the Republic of China, readopted this anthem, along with other pre-KMT republican symbols.